Government by the People

 About This Website

-This website is paid for and published by Perfect Democracy (a non-partisan political action committee) and is intended to serve as an organizational and informational hub for a broad-based and inclusive pro-democracy movement, helping Politically Active Citizens work together to alter the form of our government and make America a Perfect Democracy.
+This website is designed and intended to serve as an informational resource, (to foster a shared understanding of democracy) and as an organizational hub for a broad-based and inclusive pro-democracy movement, helping Politically Active Citizens and pro-democracy organizations work together to build support for the reforms needed to make America a Perfect Democracy and get those reforms enacted.

 Communication is vital within a broad-based grassroots movement.
 We are compiling a data base of pro-democracy activists and voters.
-To join the Pro-Democracy Movement, please provide your email address.
+To join the campaign to Make America a Perfect Democracy, please provide your email address.
 Your information will not be sold or shared.
-You will not receive emails soliciting financial contributions.
+You will not receive emails or text messages soliciting financial contributions.

 Connect With Us on Social Media

-The material on this website is adapted from a soon to be published book: Government by the People: Perfecting Democracy in the 21st Century by Winston Apple.
+The material on this website is adapted from a soon to be published book: Government by the People: Perfecting Demt ocracy in the 21st Century by Winston Apple.

 Permission is granted to share with proper attribution.
 All Rights are Reserved.